bungle/awesome-resty/README.md

 * [lua-nginx-tarantool](https://github.com/ziontab/lua-nginx-tarantool) — A driver for a NoSQL database in a Lua script Tarantool build on fast nginx cosockets
 * [lua-resty-ssdb](https://github.com/LazyZhu/lua-resty-ssdb) — Lua ssdb client driver for the ngx_lua based on the cosocket API, SSDB is a leveldb server
 * [lua-resty-fastdfs](https://github.com/azurewang/lua-resty-fastdfs) — Nonblocking Lua FastDFS driver library for ngx_lua
+* [openresty-statsd](https://github.com/lonelyplanet/openresty-statsd) — A Lua module for OpenResty to send metrics to StatsD

 #### Message Queuing and Task Management